ipfabric/docs/docs/IP_Fabric_API/index.md

 client about use of potentially old API.
 We leverage the [IETF Draft for Deprecation header](https://datatracker.ietf.org/doc/html/draft-ietf-httpapi-deprecation-header) .
-It is included, and set to `true` (`Deprecation: true`) in every response to call made with older then current API version.
+It is included, and set to `true` (`Deprecation: true`) in every response to call made with older than current API version.

 Requests made with `major < release_major` (obsolete version) will be refused with HTTP code `410 Gone` (also `406 Not Acceptable` would be reasonable, but we